Generic name: canakinumab

 In CAPS patients, peak concentrations of canakinumab occurred between 2 to 7 days following single subcutaneous administration of Ilaris 150 mg or 2 mg/kg in pediatric patients.
 The terminal half-life ranged from 22.9 to 25.7 days, similar to the pharmacokinetic properties observed in adults.

 In SJIA, exposure parameters (such as AUC and Cmax) were comparable across age groups from 2 years of age and above following subcutaneous administration of canakinumab 4 mg/kg every 4 weeks.
+Across the indications, SJIA and AOSD, the pharmacokinetics of canakinumab are similar.

 Carcinogenesis, Mutagenesis, Impairment of Fertility